 Core formula: Battery capacity (kWh) ≥ (Daily power consumption of critical loads (kWh) × Expected outage days) ÷ (Depth of discharge × Discharge efficiency).

-Key parameter: The "expected outage days" usually ranges from 3 to 5 days.
+Key parameter: The "expected outage days" usually range from 3 to 5 days.
 It is 3 days for ordinary areas and more than 5 days for remote or disaster-prone areas.

 Example calculation: A household with a daily power consumption of 2kWh for critical loads prepares for a 3-day power outage and uses lithium iron phosphate batteries with a depth of discharge of 80%.
 The required capacity is calculated as (2 × 3) ÷ (0.8 × 0.9), resulting in approximately 8.33kWh.
 Choosing two 5kWh modules, with a total capacity of 10kWh, can provide sufficient redundancy.